 When you receive the findings of the Informal Panel- also known as the IPEB, you will make an election of rights as to whether you accept the initial findings or whether you wish to proceed onward with the IDES process.

 How we proceed depends upon your goals.
 If you have been found fit but wish to be found unfit, our first step will be to develop a detailed brief supported by medical and nonmedical evidence showing how each proposed unfitting condition prevents you from performing your duties.
 Nonmedical evidence is critical at this juncture, as the decision to find you fit was probably based upon an inaccurate or outdated command input.
-If you have been found unfit but believe that you can still perform your duties, it is critical to develop nonmedical evidence demonstrating this fact.
+If you have been found unfit but believe that you can still perform your duties, it is critical to developing nonmedical evidence demonstrating this fact.

 Most prospective clients come to me because they have been found unfit and offered disability severance pay vice a medical retirement.
 In this instance, it is necessary to determine whether there are additional medical conditions that should be found unfitting and thereby raise the disability percentage above 30%- the mystical, magical number for retirement purposes.
 In addition, it is also critical to determine whether there is new medical evidence regarding conditions for which you have been found unfit that merits a rating increase through a one-time VA reconsideration request.